 The compound bow is the most popular pick for competition and hunting.
 The pricing can vary, depending on the brand, year, and features.
 Buying a compound bow is like buying a car, you can make them as fancy and accessorized as you like.

 A person can find a new bow starting at just under $500, but depending on what you’re looking for, it can be well over $1,000.

+If we had a list of the bows from simplest to most complicated, a crossbow would be on the complicated end.
 A crossbow is an interesting bow that has a design that is mixed with a bow and a gun.
 Unlike, the recurve and compound bow, the crossbow isn’t held vertical.
 Instead, it is held like a gun with it close to your body.

 It still uses a string to project the arrow, however, instead of you letting go of the string, the arrow is released by pressing a trigger like a gun.

 Even though the crossbow may seem like new technology, archeologists have actually found it over 2,500 years ago.
 There have also been writings that have mentioned weapons resembling a crossbow in the early 300’s A.D.

 Similar to the compound and recurve bow, the crossbow is still used for hunting and competition.